Year of the Dog serial novel

 “Can you pay the driver, Ashwin?”
 His aunt’s voice drifted to him from the depths of his living room.

 After giving the poor man a largish tip for lugging the four brocade-covered elephants all the way to his doorstep, Ashwin sweated through bringing them inside.
-“Aunt Nell, what’s in the suitcases?”
+“Auntie Nell, what’s in the suitcases?”
 An offshoot of his brain wildly tried to convince himself that if he just pretended ignorance, his fears wouldn’t come to pass.

 No such luck.
 “I thought I’d stay for a little while.
 Ashwin, did you know your bathroom is unfinished?
 You’ve got tile everywhere.”